microsoft/api-guidelines/graph/GuidelinesGraph.md

 spec](https://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part1-protocol/odata-v4.0-errata02-os-part1-protocol-complete.html#_Toc406398209).

 ## Versioning and Deprecation
-As the market and technology evolves your APIs will require changes in this case you must avoid breaking changes and add new resources and features incrementally.
+As the market and technology evolves your APIs will require modifications in this case you must avoid breaking changes and add new resources and features incrementally.
 If it is not possible then you must version elements of your APIs.
 Microsoft Graph allows versioning of elements including entities and properties.
 The versioning process goes along with deprecation and as soon as you introduce a new element update the previous version needs to follow the deprecation process before retirement.
 You must create a new version when:
   - Renaming any element of your API or
   -	Restructuring a resource type.

+If the current element name is best, a new property is added that has the existing name plus the suffix _v2, indicating that it is the successor to the original property.
+The original property is then marked as deprecated using annotations.

 Microsoft Graph provides two public endpoints to support API lifecycle:
 1. API sets on the v1.0 endpoint (https://graph.microsoft.com/v1.0) are in general availability (GA) status.
 2. API sets on the beta endpoint (https://graph.microsoft.com/beta) are in beta or private preview status.

 Microsoft Graph APIs in the GA version guarantee API stability and consistency for its clients.
-If your API requires a breaking change in GA, then you MUST create new element versions and support the deprecated elements for a minimum of 36 months.
+If your API requires a breaking change in GA, then you MUST create new element versions and support deprecated elements for a minimum of 36 months.
 On the beta endpoint breaking changes and deprecation of APIs are allowed with consideration of dependencies and customer impact.
-It is the best practice to test new element versions on the beta endpoint at first then promote API changes to the GA.
+It is best practice to test new element versions on the beta endpoint at first then promote API changes to the GA endpoint.
 Detailed requirements for versioning and deprecation are described in the [Deprecation guidelines](./deprecation.md).